fish-shell/fish-shell/doc_src/cmds/set.rst

 ``set`` requires all options to come before any other arguments.
 For example, ``set flags -l`` will have the effect of setting the value of the variable ``flags`` to '-l', not making the variable local.

 In assignment mode, ``set`` does not modify the exit status.
 This allows simultaneous capture of the output and exit status of a subcommand, e.g. ``if set output (command)``.
 In query mode, the exit status is the number of variables that were not found.
-In erase mode, ``set`` exits with a zero exit status in case of success, with a non-zero exit status if the commandline was invalid, if the variable was write-protected or if the variable did not exist.
+In erase mode, ``set`` exits with a zero exit status in case of success, with a non-zero exit status if the commandline was invalid, if any of the variable was write-protected or if any of the variable did not exist.

 Examples